pwittchen/ReactiveSensors/README.md

 # ReactiveSensors
-Android library monitoring hardware and software sensors with RxJava Observables (in development)
+Android library monitoring hardware and software sensors with RxJava Observables.

+This project is under development.
+Detailed description, samples and download section will be added later.

 References
 ----------